pecknigel/trading-exchange-collaborative-learning/README.md

 We’re not fans of React around here, so it’ll likely be Angular, Vue or vanilla JS.

 What does the client do?
-Well that depends who build it.
+Well that depends who builds it.

 This is a collaborative project, so you might work alone on a small client with limited or even narrowly focused functionality (a widget that displays tickers), or collaborate on something more substantial, or even build something more substantial yourself (such as a trading app).

-As this moves forward and clients start to be developed, info will be made available here.
+As this moves forward and clients start to be developed, info will be posted to this repo.

+[More Coming - Actively Writing November 11 2024]